hifly81/1brc_streaming/README.md

 ## How to test the challenge

-1. Run script _run/measurements.sh_ to create 1B csv file.
+1. Run script _run/measurements.sh_ or _run/win/measurements.exe_ to create 1B csv file.
 Verify it with:
 2. Run script _run/bootstrap.sh_ to setup a Kafka clusters and required topics.
 3. Deploy your solution and run it, publishing data to _results_ topic.
 4. Run script _run/verification.sh_ in a new terminal